romanejaquez/responsive-ui-flutter-workshop/step_06/instructions.md

 return LayoutBuilder(
     builder: (context, constraints) {

-        // TODO: Step #1 (cont.): if constraints.maxWidth is less than our
+        // TODO: Step #1 (cont.): if constraints.maxWidth is less than the
         // predefined "twoColumnLayoutWidth" threshold,
         // then return the existing Column widget as usual }